 A critical part of EPA’s Brownfields Program is to ensure that residents living in communities historically affected by economic disinvestment, health disparities, and environmental contamination have an opportunity to benefit from brownfields redevelopment.
 EPA’s Brownfields Program has a rich history rooted in environmental justice and is committed to helping communities revitalize brownfield properties, mitigate potential health risks, and restore economic vitality.

-EPA expects that funding awarded will advance the Biden Administration’s Justice40 priorities which promises to deliver at least 40 percent of the overall benefits from key federal investments to disadvantaged communities.
+EPA expects that funding awarded will advance the Biden Administration’s Justice40 Initiative which establishes a goal to deliver 40 percent of the overall benefits from key federal investments to disadvantaged communities.

 As described in Section V.A. of this announcement, applications will be evaluated based on the extent to which the applicant demonstrates: a vision for the reuse and redevelopment of brownfield sites and a strategy for leveraging resources to help accomplish the vision; the environmental, social, health and economic needs and benefits of the target area; strong community engagement; reasonable costs, eligible tasks, and appropriate use of grant funding; the capacity for managing and successfully implementing the cooperative agreement; and other factors.

+Please carefully review Section III.B.7. of these guidelines, Section IV of EPA’s Solicitation Clauses, and Section D. in the FY24 Brownfields Frequently Asked Questions (FAQs).

+For the purposes of these guidelines, the term “grant” refers to the cooperative agreement that EPA will award to a successful applicant.
+Please refer to Section II.C. for a description of EPA’s anticipated substantial involvement in the cooperative agreements awarded under these guidelines.

+EPA urges applicants to review the FY24 FAQs.

 I.A.
 Description of Grant

 A Multipurpose Grant is appropriate for communities that have identified, through community engagement efforts, a discrete area (such as a neighborhood, a number of neighboring towns, a district, a corridor, a shared planning area, or a census tract) with one or more brownfield sites.